 Dental crowns, also known as Cosmetic Crowns are tooth-shaped caps used to restore your tooth’s shape, size, strength, and appearance.
-There are several types of crowns that can be used, including ceramic, porcelain, base metal, gold alloys and stainless steel.
-Sometimes, a combination of these materials may be used to make dental crowns to achieve the desired strength and results.
+There are several types of crowns that can be used.
+Made from ceramic, porcelain, base metal, gold alloys and stainless steel.
+Sometimes, a combination of these materials may be used to make dental crowns.
+This is to achieve the desired strength and results.

 Here we have explained the major dental crowns to have a better understanding of its types:

 Ceramic Dental Crown:

 A ceramic crown is made of a porcelain-based filling material that is used for restoring your front teeth.
 A dentist usually recommends it due to its ability to blend with the natural colour of your teeth.
 If you’re allergic to metal-based crowns, the all-ceramic crown is the best choice.

 It can provide your tooth with a stronger bond than regular porcelain.
 Because it is connected to a metal structure.
 It is highly preferred due to its nature of extreme durability.

 Another dental crown which can provide your tooth with a strong bond is made of Gold Alloys.
 This crown is a mix of gold, copper and other metals.
 It doesn’t wear off easily nor does it fracture itself.
 Due to aesthetic reasons, Gold crowns are not as popular as all-ceramic crowns.
 But they are useful for people who have a strong bite or tend to grind their teeth.

 A full base metal crown contains non-noble metals such as nickel, chromium or beryllium and varying amounts of silver and palladium or titanium.
 This crown is primarily used when the strength of metal is needed, and when repair is needed outside the smile zone.
 They are also high in resistance to corrosion and wear, gentle on opposing teeth and durable against impact.